Skip to main content

 Checking eye in mirror

 Have you ever awoken to discover a red, painful lump near the edge of your eyelid?
-This lump, which can develop quickly or overnight, is called a sty.
-It may look like a pimple or boil and be filled with pus.
+This lump, which may look like a pimple or boil filled with pus, is called a stye.

-A sty usually forms on the outside of the eyelid but also it could form on the inner part of the eyelid.
-It may be extremely painful, cause your eyelid to swell and cause you significant concern.
+A stye usually forms on the outside of the eyelid but also could form on the inner part of the eyelid.
+It often is painful, causes your eyelid to swell and leads to significant concern.

-A sty, also called a hordeolum, is caused by blocked oil glands in your eyelid.
-Meibomian glands in your eyelids naturally release oil, which is an important component to trap the tears on your eyes.
+A stye, also called a hordeolum, is the bacterial infection in one or more small glands of the eyelids.
+Some sties form on the inside of the eyelid and are called internal hordeolum.
+Meibomian glands in your eyelids naturally release an oil essential to the tears in your eyes.
 If these glands become blocked, bacteria can grow.
 Eyelids have naturally occurring bacteria to keep the eyes healthy.
-A sty can form if you have an overgrowth of bacteria at the same time as blocked glands.
+A stye can form if you have an overgrowth of bacteria at the same time as blocked glands.

-Unfortunately, sties are quite common and affect people of all ages, regardless of sex.
-Yet people who have dry eyes or eyelid disease are more prone to sties.
-Other risk factors include wearing contact lenses or using old or expired makeup.
+Sties are quite common and affect people of all ages, regardless of sex.
+People who have dry eyes or eyelid disease are more prone to sties.
+Other risk factors include wearing contact lenses or using expired makeup.

 Topics in this Post